Alfanar

 1. Target the “growth gap”: Ideal candidates are past the startup phase with proven products/services but not yet mature.
 You're too early if you don't have sales to clients; you're too mature if you're well-established with strong funding.

-1. Geographic restriction is absolute: Only organizations operating in Egypt, Jordan, Lebanon, or Palestine are eligible.
-UK organizations cannot apply despite Alfanar being UK-registered.
+1. Geographic restriction is absolute: Only organisations operating in Egypt, Jordan, Lebanon, or Palestine are eligible.
+UK organisations cannot apply despite Alfanar being UK-registered.

 1. Financial sustainability is non-negotiable: Clearly articulate your current and projected earned income.
 Show realistic pathway to recovering significant percentage of costs through sales of goods/services, not perpetual dependency on donations.

 1. Gender and disadvantaged communities matter: While not always explicit requirements, these are cross-cutting priorities.
-Highlight how your work advances women's empowerment and serves marginalized populations.
+Highlight how your work advances women's empowerment and serves marginalised populations.

 1. Think multi-year commitment: Particularly for Sustain support (3-5 years), demonstrate you're seeking a long-term strategic partner, not just one-off funding.
 Show how you'll use this time to achieve breakthrough growth in impact and sustainability.